Read Jacques Derrida with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Derrida most influenced?

-Keep Academic Domains Influenced by Derrida distinct from Schools of Thought and Academic Domains Influenced by Jacques Derrida’s Philosophy: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Academic Domains Influenced by Derrida distinct from Schools of Thought and Academic Domains Influenced by Jacques Derrida’s Philosophy: influence across schools is not the same thing as agreement inside a school.

 Derrida’s deconstruction is foundational to post-structuralism, a movement that questions the stability of meaning and the structures underlying cultural and intellectual life.